ROZALIYA0206/whitepaper/technical.md

 #### Hedge v2: Proprietary Blockchain

-Hedge v2, which is planned for a late-2018 release, will run off Rublix’s core blockchain.
+Hedge v2, which is planned for a late-2018 release, will run off Rublix's core blockchain.
 By upgrading to this unique, industry specific technology and framework, the Rublix platform will incorporate the following upgraded features:

 Full empowerment, customization and control for future updates and integrations to the Hedge platform, as well as the ability to build out more complex projects.
 Real-time market data will allow blueprints to be solved on-chain.
 A reduction in dependency on the Ethereum Network and its inherent limitations.